-Batho Pele principles must be applied at all clinics and customer relations should be improved Department of Health Ward 1 - 6 Provide shelter (Bus Stop) for ambulance patients waiting area in (Jacobsdal) LLM and Department of Health Ward 2 11 Education Facilitate roll - out training programmes for the youth in the Arts & Culture to empower them as performing groups Office of the Mayor Ward 1 - 6 Assist the youth with registration fees and hurseries for deserving Department of SACR Ward 1 - 6 Assist the youth with registration fees and bursaries for deserving students Office of the Mayor ward 1 - 6 Office of the Premier and Sector Departments Facilitate the roll - out of Maths and Science at all our local schools Office of the Mayor Ward 1 - 6 Department of Education
+Batho Pele principles must be applied at all clinics and customer relations should be improved Ward 1 - 6 Provide shelter (Bus Stop) for ambulance patients waiting area in (Jacobsdal) LLM and Department of Health Ward 2 11 Education Facilitate roll - out training programmes for the youth in the Arts & Culture to empower them as performing groups Office of the Mayor Ward 1 - 6 Assist the youth with registration fees and bursaries for deserving Department of SACR Ward 1 - 6 students Office of the Mayor ward 1 - 0 Office of the Premier and Sector Departments Facilitate the roll - out of Maths and Science at all our local schools Office of the Mayor Ward 1 - 6 Department of Education

-That the municipality provide accredited Learnerships for the Youth Office of the Mayor & Ward 1-6 Department of Education The municipality engage the Department of Education and other relevant authorities to convert Motheo Satellite situated in Koffiefontein into a College Office of the Mayor & Ward 5 Department of Education The municipality develop an exit strategy for students who are undertaking internships programmes with the municipality Office of the MM & Ward 1-6 Office of the Mayor Provide a library in Sonwabile LLM & Department of Ward 4 Education Erect brick wall fence between graveyard and Leretlhabetse Primary School for the sake of school kids Community Services Ward 5 12 Rural Developmen t Facilitate the formalisation of Phambili into an Agricultural Hub and residential area Directorate DHA & Human Capacitate and operationalize housing unit which will address the Settlements Community Services Ward 1-6 demands of the communities - The second of
+That the municipality provide accredited Learnerships for the Youth Office of the Mayor & Ward 1-6 Department of Education The municipality engage the Department of Education and other relevant authorities to convert Motheo Satellite situated in Koffiefontein into a College Office of the Mayor & Ward 5 Department of Education The municipality develop an exit strategy for students who are undertaking internships programmes with the municipality Office of the MM & Ward 1-6 Office of the Mayor Provide a library in Sonwabile LLM & Department of Ward 4 Education Erect brick wall fence between graveyard and Leretlhabetse Primary School for the sake of school kids Community Services Ward 5 12 Rural Developmen t Facilitate the formalisation of Phambili into an Agricultural Hub and residential area Community Services Ward 1 - 6 Directorate DHA & Human Settlements Capacitate and operationalize housing unit which will address the demands of the communities Community Services Ward 1-6

 There is a need to construct low-cost houses in Letsemeng Community Service - Ward 1-6 Department of Housing and Human Settlement Provide basic services for new sites.
-Technical Services and Ward 1,23 & Community Services 10 G. C. 13 Social Developmen t Social Development must look into the possibility of bringing both the Social Development and SASSA offices to Dithlake as it is currently out of reach of the people • Department of Public Works MPCC be utilised for its intended purposes, and that was to "bring District Sector Department closer to the people".
-Office of the MM Ward 4 Provide a hospice for people with disabilities, and an proper old age home Department of Social Ward 4-5 Development & Department of Health
+Technical Services and Ward 1,23 & 6 Community Services 13 Social Social Development must look into the possibility of bringing both Department of Social Ward 4 and 5 Developmen the Social Development and SASSA offices to Dithlake as it is Development t currently out of reach of the people Department of Public Works MPCC be utilised for its intended purposes, and that was to "bring District Sector Department closer to the people".
+Office of the MM Ward 4 Provide a hospice for people with disabilities, and an proper old Department of Social Ward 4-5 age home Development & Department of Health

-14 Community Sport & Recreational Facilities Building of a community hall in Oppermansgronde Project Management Ward 1 Unit SASSA Building of an sports centre' in Oppermansgronde Project Management Ward 1 Unit Department of SACR Upgrading/Completion of sports facility in Teisesville Project Management Ward 1 Unit Fencing of grave yard in Ratanang Community Services Ward 2 Department Upgrading of sports facility in Bolokanang Project Management Ward 3 Unit Department of SACR Completion of sport facility in Khayelitsha Project Management Ward 5 Unit
+14 4 Community Sport & Recreational Facilities Building of a community hall in Oppermansgronde Project Management Ward 1 Unit SASSA Building of an sports centre' in Oppermansgronde Project Management Ward 1 Unit Department of SACR Upgrading/Completion of sports facility in Teisesville Project Management Ward 1 Unit Fencing of grave yard in Ratanang Community Services Ward 2 Department Upgrading of sports facility in Bolokanang Project Management Ward 3 Unit Department of SACR Completion of sport facility in Khayelitsha Project Management Ward 5 Unit

-Proper maintenance of parks, recreational facilities, sports facilities and community halls, libraries and offices by local people Department Community Services of Ward 1 - 6 Appoint Security personnel to prevent the vandalism and theft of municipal properties and facilities Community Services Ward 1-6
+Proper maintenance of parks, recreational facilities, sports facilities and community halls, libraries and offices by local people es Department Community Services of Ward 1 - 6 Appoint Security personnel to prevent the vandalism and theft of municipal properties and facilities Community Services Ward 1-6